 \subsection{Timelike hyperplanes}

-We consider the following geometrical setting: Admissible hypersurfaces are all oriented hyperplanes perpendicular to the $x_1$-axis and their finite disjoint unions.
-Admissible regular regions are all finite closed intervals on the $x_1$-axis extended in the other coordinate directions and their finite disjoint unions.
+We consider the following geometrical setting: Admissible hypersurfaces are all oriented hyperplanes perpendicular to the $x_1$-axis and their f\/inite disjoint unions.
+Admissible regular regions are all f\/inite closed intervals on the $x_1$-axis extended in the other coordinate directions and their f\/inite disjoint unions.